Paradigm High School

-Paradigm High School is a charter high school in South Jordan, Utah, United States.
+Paradigm Charter Schools is a charter school in South Jordan, Utah, United States that serves grades 6-12.

 History

 Paradigm was organized as a charter school under the Utah State Department of Education.
 It received its charter on July 13, 2005, and opened in September 2006.

 Academic performance

 2 years ago The Utah State Board Of Education gave Paradigm High School an F grade (based on a 38% proficiency on the SAGE test) for its performance in the 2015-2016 school year.
 These rankings are based primarily on the SAGE test scores.
 Coincidentally, Paradigm also has one of the highest opt out rates for the SAGE test at 54% testing in the state.

 Due to the high SAGE opt-out rate by parents, Paradigm uses the ACT for internal performance tracking.
 The school has administered the ACT to all High School grades twice per year since the 2014/2015 school year.
 For those years, the student ACT opt out rate has been below 5% and average ACT scores have been equal to or slightly better than state averages.